bestcoderboy/TLEBot/README.md

 **If you don't want to run it on your own computer**, we recommend using a [DigitalOcean droplet](https://m.do.co/c/084de397ebb4) (get $200 in credit with this affiliate link).

-If you're a Python and Git user already, you can skip to [this section](#-running-the-bot) to start running the bot.
+If you're a Python and Git user already, and have set up your Discord bot, you can skip to [this section](#-running-the-bot) to start running the bot.

 Otherwise, we recommend reading the guide below to set up and run the bot for your own server.